sathish506/git/README.md

 Git Tag : Creating a name to a commit, which can referenced later and using that we can make the software.

+#### GIT Has Branch Protection Rules Enabled to ensure you cannot push your changes directly to the MAIN Branch and always changes has to go through Pull Request only.